Table of Contents

 - For Temporary Relief

 - Yoga Corner

 Here, you can find relief through self-care from pain at the base of the head and under the shoulder blade.
 In this other post, you can read more about how people describe this pattern and the activities that create the problem.

 Activities To Avoid or Change:

-This muscle is often over-powered by short, strong muscles on the front of the neck.
-Specifically, the anterior scalene attaches to the front of the 3rd cervical where this trigger point lives.
-This is one of the many muscles that may develop problems from craning your neck forward to drive, look at the computer, lean in to listen, watch television from the couch, etc.
+This muscle is often overpowered by short, strong muscles on the front of the neck.
+Specifically, the anterior scalene attaches to the front of the 3rd cervical, where this trigger point lives.
+This is one of the many muscles that may develop problems from craning your neck forward to drive, looking at the computer, leaning in to listen, watching television from the couch, etc.

 Do You Have Forward-Head Posture?

 This muscle is often overstretched and overpowered by Forward-Head Posture.
 As the head moves forward, the opposing muscles become short and strong.
 Consequently, this muscle becomes overstretched and tight.
 Once the head has become imbalanced over the torso, this muscle fights to rebalance posture.

 Place one of the small Salonpas patches on the green star in the picture.
 This should be centered between the base of your head and the top of your shoulders.
 They’re available at every drugstore and even cheaper on Amazon.

 After it has been on for a few minutes, try stretches #2 and #3 listed below.
 The topical patch makes it particularly easy to release with a stretch.